TezosTaqueria/taqueria/taqueria-plugin-smartpy/README.md

 ```

 > ### :page_with_curl: Note
-> You can override the SmartPy version used by the plugin by creating the environment variable `TAQ_SMARTPY_VERSION` and setting it to your desired version.
-E.g. `v0.16.0`
+> To override the SmartPy version used by the plugin, create an environmental variable `TAQ_SMARTPY_VERSION` and set it appropriately, e.g. `v0.16.0`

 ## The `taq compile` Task